tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/客户端 API/Web/API 概览_intl_en.md

 >!
 >- You can run the [TRTC Web SDK Support Level Test](https://web.sdk.qcloud.com/trtc/webrtc/demo/detect/index.html) in a browser, for example, WebView, to test whether the environment fully supports WebRTC.
->- Due to H.264 copyright restrictions, if you want to run the TRTC SDK for web on Chrome or Chrome WebView-based browsers on Huawei devices, please [submit a ticket](https://console.cloud.tencent.com/workorder/category) to enable VP8 encoding/decoding.
+>- Due to patent issues, H.264 encoding, which is required for stream publishing, is unavailable for Chrome versions earlier than v88 on Huawei devices.
+To run the TRTC SDK for web on Chrome or Chrome WebView-based browsers on Huawei devices, please [submit a ticket](https://console.cloud.tencent.com/workorder/category) to enable VP8 encoding/decoding.
->- Firefox for macOS is weak in terms of screen sharing and no solution has been found yet.
-We recommend that you use Chrome or Safari instead.[](id:attention3)
+>- Firefox for macOS performs poorly in terms of screen sharing, and no solution has been found yet.
+We recommend you use Chrome or Safari instead.[](id:attention3)
->- If you want to support dual-channel encoding for publishing from web, please [submit a ticket](https://console.cloud.tencent.com/workorder/category).
+>- If you want the TRTC SDK for web to support dual-channel encoding for publishing, please [submit a ticket](https://console.cloud.tencent.com/workorder/category).

 ## URL Protocol Support
 | Scenario     | Protocol             | Receive (Playback) | Send (Publish) | Share Screen | Remarks |